Measurement of the $B^0\rightarrow \rho(770)^{0}\gamma$ branching fraction: Results

 where the last uncertainty is due to the branching fraction of the normalisation mode.
 The measured branching fraction is in good agreement with the current world average and is by far the most precise to date~\cite{HFLAV23}.

 The analysis of the \sig decay presented here uses candidates in the dipion invariant-mass range $[630,920]\mevcc$ assuming that the \rhopipi decay saturates the dipion spectrum in this range.
-The small contribution from $\decay{\omegaz}{\pip\pim}$ decay and any possible contribution from wide resonances at higher mass or from a nonresonant \decay{\Bd}{\pip \pim \g} decay are neglected.
+The small contribution from $\decay{\omegaz}{\pip\pim}$ decay and any possible contribution from wide resonances at higher mass are neglected.
 Similarly, the analysis of the \ctrlnr decay assumes that the \Kstarz decay saturates the $\Kp\pim$ invariant-mass range $[795.5,995.5]\mevcc$ considered in this study.
+S-wave amplitudes are forbidden in radiative \Bz decays and nonresonant contributions with higher angular momentum are assumed to be negligible for both final states.
 Detailed amplitude analyses over wider dihadron invariant-mass ranges would provide better constraints on the resonant \rhoz and \Kstarz contributions to the respective radiative decays.